Growth & Care

 This is a relatively low maintenance shrub.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Dwarf Norway Spruce is recommended for the following landscape applications:

 Mass Planting, General Garden Use

-Dwarf Norway Spruce has bluish-green foliage which emerges light green in spring.
+Dwarf Norway Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has bluish-green evergreen foliage which emerges light green in spring.
 The needles remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.